zlxy9892/zlxy9892.github.io/index.md

 <a name="Awards"></a>

 # Honors & Awards
-- First Prize in Best Paper Award in conference of graduate students of geographic information science in China, 2017.
+- First Prize in Best Paper Award in conference of graduate students of geographic information science in Jiangsu, China, 2017.
 Awarded by Geographical Society of China.

 - First Prize in Outstanding Graduate Thesis Award of Jiangsu province in China, 2016.
 Awarded by the Ministry of Education.